Sailor Mouth: Production

+Uncensored cut

+In a 2016 ConnectiCon panel, Kenny revealed the existence of an uncensored cut of the episode that the public would "never be allowed to hear, ever."
+According to Kenny, the original script called for the voice actors to ad-lib fake profanities, but this proved to be too difficult and time consuming.
+At Kenny's suggestion, Stephen Hillenburg granted permission for the actors to actually swear, reasoning that the final cut was always intended to be censored regardless.

+At the 2021 Los Angeles Comic Con, Kenny and co-star Rodger Bumpass once again addressed the "uncensored cut," where Bumpass also confirmed the cut's existence.
+The latter would go on to comment that the studio would routinely record and archive all takes for every episode, including the unedited takes for "Sailor Mouth".
+Bumpass speculated that the recording is still in the possession of Nickelodeon, along with other "off-color" takes.

+Release

 "Sailor Mouth" was released on the DVD compilation called SpongeBob SquarePants: Sea Stories on November 5, 2002.
-It was also included in the SpongeBob SquarePants: The Complete 2nd Season DVD released on October 19, 2004.
+It was also included in the SpongeBob SquarePants: The Complete 2nd Season DVD released on October 5, 2004.
 On September 22, 2009, "Sailor Mouth" was released on the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all the episodes of seasons one through five.

 Reception

-The episode received generally positive reviews from critics and fans.
-In 2018 Nancy Basile of About.com ranked the episode at number two for her list of the Top 10 SpongeBob SquarePants Episodes (behind "Band Geeks").
-She said "'Sailor Mouth' just barely missed being in the number one slot."
-Basile praised the episode's plot and called it "genius[...] because children can relate to the forbidden thrill of using curse words, and adults can laugh at the parody of TV censorship."
+Barry Levitt of Vulture included "Sailor Mouth" in his "25 Essential Episodes of SpongeBob SquarePants" list, lauding the episode's numerous gags.
+John Witiw of MovieWeb ranked "Sailor Mouth" ninth in his "Top 10 Funniest Episodes to Re-watch as an Adult" ranking.
+He noted that as the episode uses dolphin noises to censor the swear words, older viewers could fill in the blanks for themselves.

 Erik Wiese, who helped to storyboard "Sailor Mouth", considers it to be his favorite episode, mainly due to its random and satirical nature, saying "Sometimes SpongeBob just catches me off-guard."
 In an interview with Paul Tibbitt, one of the episode's writers, he said that "Sailor Mouth" is his second favorite SpongeBob episode.
 The Eels and Escalators board game from the episode has become a memorable scene among fans.
-In 2021, BoxLunch and Nickelodeon collaborated to produce a re-creation of the board game that it currently available to purchase.
+In 2021, BoxLunch and Nickelodeon collaborated to produce a re-creation of the board game.